 6. Lowest Winning Score – Aggregate

 David Toms won the 2001 PGA Championship at the Atlanta Athletic Club with a winning score of 265 (-15).
 He holds the record for the lowest aggregate score at this major.
-Up until last Sunday, Toms’ score of 265 was also the lowest aggregate score at any of the major championships, until Henrik Stenson (264) broke it at Royal Troon.
+Up until last year’s British Open, Toms’ score of 265 was also the lowest aggregate score at any of the major championships, until Henrik Stenson (264) broke it at Royal Troon.

 7. Lowest Winning Score – Against Par

 Jason Day holds the record for the lowest score in relation to par at the PGA Championship.
-Last year he won by shooting 20-under par (268) at Whistling Straits.
-His score is still the lowest score in relation to par at any of the majors, but is now tied with Stenson’s score (-20) set last week at the British Open.
+In 2015, Day won by shooting 20-under par (268) at Whistling Straits.
+His score is still the lowest score in relation to par at any of the majors, but is now tied with Stenson’s score (-20) set last year at the British Open.

 8. Best 18-Hole Scores